 REQ3: Complex metadata queries

-Due to the nature of data generated and processed by the considered communities, an essential aspect of data management system for open access data is to support specific metadata used within communities.
+Due to the nature of data generated and processed by the considered communities, an essential aspect of data management system for open access data is to support specific metadata used within each community.
 The main problem here, is that metadata standards are very heterogeneous between communities.
 For instance astronomical communities use FITS standard where metadata on each data set are stored in the file header (which consist of multiple key/value pairs), which are further indexed in relational databases.
 Other communities, such as agINFRA or HBP plan to use complex ontologies based on RDF or OWL standards, requiring specification of semantic queries in languages such as SPARQL.

 REQ4: Integration of the open data access data management with communities portals